 Hands are for Holding

-Hands are for Holding is an interactive school-based program that uses dance as a tool for preventing violence and promoting healthy relationships.
+Hands are for Holding is a school-based assembly program that uses dance to address bullying, equity, and choice in everyday interactions.

 MOVE(NYC) is a multi-pillared, tuition-free, arts organization whose primary focus is to cultivate greater diversity and equity within the dance world and beyond.